We will survive and we will thrive

 “No, Neshume-le,” he said, “It is written in people’s hearts.
 L’chaim!
 Means that no matter what difficulty life brings, no matter how hard or painful or unfair life is, life is holy and worthy of celebration.”

+I’ll let you in on a secret.
 I have a summer birthday when Chip and I annually invite our closest circle of friends to a dinner party.
-But that summer, I didn’t want to celebrate my birthday because I was sad and I was scared.
+But in the summer of 2020, I didn’t want to celebrate my birthday because I was sad and I was scared.
 My best friends came anyway and brought me art supplies as a gift.
 I had forgotten how much I love to draw.
 And since that time, I have drawn cards for my family and cards for friends.
 Cards that they have saved – even on their refrigerators.

 I had it all wrong.
-We can’t wait till our trial has ended to make the beautiful art that is our lives.
+We can’t wait till our trials have ended to make the beautiful art that is our lives.
+And as overwhelming as this war is, we can’t wait for the war to end to celebrate births, birthdays, b’nei mitzvah, weddings, anniversaries, the beautiful painting of the TaTas and life itself.

-We now enter our service of healing.
-Music heals.
-Dancing heals.
-Love heals.
-Community heals.
+Art heals.
+Food heals.
+Tzedakah heals.
 Doctors and nurses heal, though they can’t always cure.
 Prayers heal, though they are not always answered in the ways we first envision.
-Yom Kippur heals.
 But most of all, living life heals.

-The LCI bell, the shofar’s blast, our clinking of glasses and saying “L’chaim – to life” are all similar affirmations.
-We will not only survive, but we will thrive.
+The ringing of the Levine Cancer Institute bell and the clinking of glass and saying “L’chayim – to life” are similar affirmations.
+We will not only survive but we will thrive.

-In spite of our pain, in spite of our losses, we will take the broken fragments and make them into the masterpieces that are the essence of who we are.
+In spite of our pain, in spite of our losses, in spite of Israel’s trauma and in spite of Israel’s losses which we grieve so deeply, we and Israel and global Jewry will take the broken fragments and make them into the masterpieces that are the essence of who we are.